 We then proceeded to check our keyword rankings across the board, but we didn’t see any issues at all.
 Therefore we had a hunch it was probably something to do with our newer content.
 Our assumption was correct because our newer posts indeed were showing a “0” ranking.
 Now, of course, not every post is going to rank on the first page of Google right away, but typically it should rank somewhere, even if it’s 200+.
 A ranking of “0” is not a good sign.

 This can also vary for every site based on crawl rate and a bunch of other factors.
-If you publish regularly you’ll probably know or have an estimate of how long it takes Google to start indexing and ranking your content.
+If you publish regularly you’ll probably know or have an estimate of how long it takes a search engine to start indexing and ranking your content.

 Checking Keyword Rankings on Individual Posts